 Customized Course Review Rubrics: How to Take the Quality of Your Online Courses to the Next Level

-Online courses have become very popular in recent years, and for good reason.
+There’s no denying that online courses have become very popular in recent years, and for good reason.
 Colleges and universities can offer more class variety and reach more people.
-And students find them more convenient and more flexible.
+And students find them more convenient and flexible.

 - Create a customized rubric that can dramatically improve the quality and consistency of your online courses